GeorgeDeac/Robot-Kinematics-Solver/README.md

 # Robot-Kinematics-Solver
-Robotics kinematics problem solver using Denavit Hartenberg parameterization and other machine learning approaches
+Robot kinematics problem solver using Denavit Hartenberg parameterization and other machine learning approaches